About Liquid Trade Waste

 • Industrial premises

-• Businesses and commercial premises such as - beauticians, florists, hairdressers, hotels, motels, restaurants, takeaway stores, butchers, service stations, mechanical workshops, vehicle wash facilities, supermarkets, dentists
+• Businesses and commercial premises such as hotels, motels, restaurants, takeaway stores, butchers, service stations, mechanical workshops, vehicle wash facilities, supermarkets, dentists

-• Community and public premises such as - craft clubs, pools, schools, colleges, education facilities, hospitals and nursing homes
+• Community and public premises such as pools, schools, colleges, education facilities, hospitals and nursing homes

 • Any of the above activities carried out at residential premises

-• Septic tank waste, waste from marine pump-out facilities and established sites for the discharge of chemical toilet or pan contents from mobile homes, caravans or portaloos to the sewerage system
+• Septic tank waste, marine pump-out facilities and established sites for the discharge of chemical toilet or pan contents from mobile homes, caravans or portaloos

 If your business falls into one of these categories, you will be required to pre-treat your liquid trade waste prior to discharging into our sewerage system.